scipion-em/docs/docs/scipion-modes/scipion-configuration.rst

 to make some checks.

-If you have configuration files from previous installations, you may want to use this instead (consider to make a backup of you config files before):
+If you have configuration files from previous installations, you may want to use this instead (consider to make a backup of your config files before):

 ::